PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/Telegram Bot Setup.md

 ### Follow the steps below to set up your Node Health Monitoring process using Telegram.

-- Step 1: Find the telegram bot by searching ‘PowerloomSnapshotterReportingService’ on Telegram
+- Step 1: Find the telegram bot by searching ‘PowerloomReportingBot’ on Telegram
 - Step 2: Type ‘/start’ to activate the bot.
 This will provide you with a Chat ID.

 ![chatID-start](/images/chatID-start.png)